tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 I can’t.

 Here’s another test.
-Close your eyes (not yet! finish this sentence first) and try to remember, what color does your color theme uses for class names?
+Close your eyes (not yet!
+Finish this sentence first) and try to remember what color your color theme uses for class names?

 Can you?